 Field Name Description General section Provider Name This name identifies users and groups that come from this provider.
 Description A plain text or HTML description for this object.
-If using HTML, you must surround your text with httml httml tags.
-The only HTML tags allowed in the text are: httml tags.
-The only HTML tags allowed in the text are: https://www.channelle.com/html https://www.channelle.com/htm URL Discovery Select the method to retrieve the URL for the Active Directory server.
-Autodiscovery using DNS automatically discovers Active Directory servers on the given domain.
-Alternatively, you can specify a custom URL to an Active Directory server.
-Domain Name The domain where Active Directory servers are automatically discovered.
-For example, my-company.com
+If using HTML, you must surround your text with <html> </html> tags.
+The only HTML tags allowed in the text are: <style> <tc> URL DiscoverySelect the method to retrieve the URL for the Active Directory server.
+Auto- discovery using DNS automatically discovers Active Directory servers on the given domain.
+Alternatively, you can specify a custom URL to an Active Directory server.Domain NameThe domain where Active Directory servers are automatically discovered.
+For example, my-company.com</style>

 Field Name Description Use SSL Select this box if you want to use SSL when the ElectricFlow server contacts your Active Directory server.
 Note: Transport Layer Security (TLS) has replaced Secure Sockets Layer version 3.0 (SSLv3) on the ElectricFlow web server and the ElectricFlow server.
 URL This is an explicit URL to the Active Directory server.
 The URL is in the form protocol://host:port/basedn.
 Protocol is either ldap or ldaps (for secure LDAP).
 The port is implied by the protocol, but you can override the port if you cannot use the default location (default is port 389 for ldap or 636 for ldaps).
 The basedn is the path to the top-level directory that contains users and groups at this site.
 Typically, this is the domain name where each part is listed with a dc= and separated by commas.
 Note: Spaces in the basedn must be URL encoded (use \$20 for spaces).
 If your site uses redundant directory servers for failover, you can enter multiple URLs separated by spaces.
 Query User Name The name of a user who has read-only access to user and group directories in Active Directory.
 This is the user name to use for fetching user and group information.
 When you provide a domain name, you can provide the simple name, for example, myuser.
 When you provide an explicit URL, you need to provide a distinguished name, for example: cn=myuser, ou=Users, dc=electric-cloud, dc=com.
 Query User Password The password for the query user.
+User Options section Note: When presting an Active Directory provider the Electric Flow convergutematically acts default